Edward Young, Baron Young of Old Windsor: Death of Queen Elizabeth II

 Young was one of the last people to spend time with Queen Elizabeth II before her death in September 2022.
 Elizabeth's final diary entry reportedly records a meeting with Young.
 "Edward came to see me."

-Young wrote that Queen Elizabeth II's final moments in Balmoral were "very peaceful" and without pain.
+Young wrote that Queen Elizabeth II's final moments at Balmoral were "very peaceful" and pain-free.
 It was Young who broke the news of Elizabeth's death to King Charles III, informing him that he was King.
 Elizabeth left two private letters after she died, one addressed to Young, the other to Charles.

 Young took part in the royal procession at the 2023 coronation.

 Career post-Palace

 On 15 May 2023, Buckingham Palace announced that Young was retiring after 19 years of service to the Royal Family.

 Following his retirement as private secretary to the sovereign, Young was granted a peerage, made a permanent lord-in-waiting, and appointed a Knight Grand Cross of the Order of the Bath and a Knight Grand Cross of the Royal Victorian Order.

 On 13 June 2023, Young was created a life peer as Baron Young of Old Windsor, of Old Windsor in the Royal County of Berkshire, and was introduced to the House of Lords on 15 June.
 He sits as a crossbencher and made his maiden speech on 15 November 2023.

-In July 2024 Young was appointed as Senior Adviser to Pictet, the Swiss multinational private bank and financial services company.
+In July 2024, Young was appointed as Senior Adviser to Pictet, the Swiss multinational private bank and financial services company.
 He was also appointed as Global Chairman, Family Office Practice, for APCO Worldwide.
 Young is a member of the House of Lords Finance Select Committee and of the UK National Public Services Honours Committee.
-In June 2025 Young was appointed as non-executive director to GSA Global Ltd.
+In June 2025, Young was appointed as a non-executive director to GSA Global Ltd.